 Lars was inspired by a few books on health and longevity to ditch all of the animal products.
-He had been struggling with an array of health problems and felt more like 70 year old man instead of someone in their twenties.
+He had been struggling with an array of health problems and felt more like a 70-year-old man instead of someone in their twenties.
 This made him want to turn his life and fate around and become more youthful and energetic again.
-At first, it was solely a dietary change for him and he was ‘cheating’ here and there on his new regime.
+At first, it was solely a dietary change for him, and he was ‘cheating’ here and there on his new regime.

 But since she was still living with her parents and some foods like cheese or chocolate seemed too irresistible sometimes, she went back and forth for a few months (especially while travelling the US).
 Soon after that, she moved into her own place and went grocery shopping for herself only – and has been vegan ever since.

 What really kept her going and motivated was watching documentaries like Earthlings and Forks Over Knives, as well as countless speeches on YouTube by activists and plant-based doctors.
 The truth had to sink in eventually.
-Her diet evolved from eating vegan chocolate and white bread to fruits and vegetables only, until she found her perfect balance eating a whole food plant based diet.
+Her diet evolved from eating vegan chocolate and white bread to fruits and vegetables only until she found her perfect balance in eating a whole food plant-based diet.

 All of this being said, we really understand that it’s not easy to change a habit, even after you’ve seen and understood all the consequences and impacts.
-It’s okay to take your time in order to shift your diet, it’s a transformational process for both body and soul.
+It’s okay to take your time to shift your diet.
+It’s a transformational process for both body and soul.

 What benefits have you seen and felt since becoming plant-based?

 In short: we became totally different people.
-Aside from losing some weight effortlessly, we also felt increasingly more energized and wanted to move around more.
+Aside from losing some weight effortlessly, we also felt increasingly more energised and wanted to move around more.
 There was this huge drive inside of us because we were suddenly connected to something that felt so right and good—every other way of living and being became very strange to us and we wanted to start showing people that there’s more to life.